Trouva/streethub.github.io/_posts/2014-11-08-html-and-css-structure-at-streethub.md

 It's the first time I use a CSS pre-processor in production.
 I've always managed to keep my CSS short (I write in line for a higher density of information and better vertical readibility of selectors), but mostly **meaningful**, by combining selectors with *shared* properties, keeping *descriptive* names for selectors, avoiding repeating myself, and altering styles according to *context*.

 Using a CSS framework hasn't even crossed my mind.
-A framework has its benefits, especially for developers who don't want to touch any stylesheet, or for functional dashboards that solely comprise forms and buttons.
+A framework has its benefits though, especially for developers who don't want to touch any stylesheet, or for functional dashboards that solely comprise forms, columns, and buttons.
 But I would have spent more time overriding default styles, which would have restricted my ability to design distinct elements.

 ### CSS structure